christhulhu/christhulhu.github.io/content/now/_index.md

 ## Background Threads

 - Still deeply into **documentation culture**: everything gets logged, tracked, and versioned — from gym sessions to relationship insights.
+- Tinkering with my **home server**, living some back-to-the-primitive style in a terminal on a headless linux server.
 - Maintaining a strong bias for **structured thinking**, even in private life — sometimes too structured, admittedly.
 - Continually working on **Scolohub**, my long-term web project on centipede taxonomy and husbandry (currently in German, eventually bilingual).